 What causes it?

-Heel pain is common in children as their feet and legs are growing and the heel bone (calcaneus) will not fully develop until the age of 14 or older.
+Heel pain is common in children as their feet and legs are growing and the heel bone (calcaneus) will not fully develop until the age of 14 or older – typically after a growth spurt.
 During this time, new bone is growing at the growth plate, a weak area located at the back of the heel.
 Repetitive stress at the growth plate causes inflammation in the area as the growth plate is sensitive to repeated pounding on hard surfaces.
-Over-pronation (fallen arches and rolling inwards of the feet) will increase stress on the growth plate.

 The main signs of Sever’s disease are: